Senexis/RDO-GG/docs/guides/commands.md

 ## Miscellaneous

-These commands are mostly commands that are used to find information about RDO Compendium.
+These commands are mostly used to find information about RDO Compendium.

 | Command            | Description                                                              |
 | :----------------- | :----------------------------------------------------------------------- |